seasons/monsoon/README.md

 - `heroku config -s --app monsoon-staging > .env.staging`
 - `heroku config -s --app monsoon-production > .env.production`.

+You can set environment variables on heroku from your CLI with the following command:

+- `heroku config:set {ENV_VAR_NAME}={ENV_VAR_VALUE} -a {HEROKU_APP_NAME}

+For example, to see the variable HELLO with value WORLD on app monsoon-staging, you'd do:

+- `heroku config:set HELLO=WORLD -a monsoon-staging`

 You may need to install the CLI and login using `heroku login` first.

 ### Database security